derekcavaliero/gtm-adapters/README.md

 **`{{action}}`** is a highly variable value that describes the action taking place (e.g. `submit` or `start`, `complete`).
 These values are usually derrived from the events emitted from the embedded content via a mapping inside the adapter.

+Each adapter should contain a comment that lists the event names assuming the default configuration is used.

 #### Exceptions
 Certain kinds of adapters may choose to push data to GTM in a format that is used by built-in triggers and variables (this is fairly common with video adapters).
 This often times is done to simplify the use of the data without needing to create excess variables and triggers.